Biomonitoring Project Team Leader

 Max-Planck-Institute for Evol.
 Anthropology

-We are seeking one coordinator for a biomonitoring program in the southern part of Salonga National Park, Democratic Republic of Congo.
+We are seeking team leaders for a biomonitoring program in the southern part of Salonga National Park, Democratic Republic of Congo.
 The project aims to compile an inventory of large mammals across the southern Salonga and corresponding information on vegetation and human encroachment.
 Data will be collected from line transects, recces, and camera traps.
-The coordinator will be in charge of logistic organization of five survey teams.
+Each team leader will lead, coordinate and supervise the work of one team consisting of research assistants, local assistants, and members of the Congolese Wildlife Authority (ICCN).
+Work will be conducted by several teams operating independently of each other within the same part of Salonga.

-Prior to the onset of field work, the coordinator will work out a protocol for the logistics which requires a short (about 1 month) stay in the field prior to the start of the survey.
-The coordinator will also participate in a workshop at the MPI in Leipzig to become familiar with the field protocol, modes of sample storage, and methods of data analyses.
+The team leader will participate in a workshop at the MPI in Leipzig to become familiar with the field protocol, modes of sample storage, and methods of data analyses.

-Proficiency in written and oral French is essential.
+Proficiency in oral French is essential.
 Candidates with language skills in French and English will be preferred.

 Candidates must have experience in conducting logistics under difficult conditions.
-Daily tasks include (a) purchase and transport of food and other equipment from villages to survey camps, (b) payments of local workers, (c) communication with representatives of the local administration and village communities, and (d) communication with survey teams.
-Other duties are (e)organizing shipments of provisions from Kinshasa to the field site and shipment of data and sample material from the field site to Kinshasa, (f) accounting for all field expenses, (g) planning and organizing shifts of the survey teams to different locations of the park, and (h) communication with offices and agencies in Kinshasa in emergency cases.
+Daily tasks include (a) collection of survey work (line transect and recces), (b) placement and maintenance of camera traps, (c) data entry (short hand and electronic), and (d) navigation in difficult terrain.
 As field work will be extremely demanding candidates must be physically and mentally fit, able to spend long periods of time away from developed areas and be comfortable with minimal living conditions (no plumbing, electricity, or housing) in extremely remote locations.
 The candidate must be responsible, self-sufficient and able to work independently, capable of learning fast and making decisions on his/her own.
 He/she also needs to be able to work in a team and communicate well with other team members and the project managers at the institute.
 Candidates need to be proficient with computers, graphics and spreadsheets.

 provided for internship/volunteer positions (travel, meals, lodging):